CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Experimental Analysis

-We measure the impact of using sentence2vec instead of word2vec.
-We test this on our own method, as well as as input to OD and WGAN, using the authors' code.
+We observe that the proposed \MethodName consistently outperforms all other state-of-the-art methods across all datasets.
+The improvements are significant: up to 3.5\% on HMDB51 and 13.5\% on UCF101 with manual semantic embedding.
+We also measure the impact of different semantic embeddings, including using sentence2vec instead of word2vec.
 We show that sentence2vec significantly improves over using word2vec, especially on UCF101 and HMDB51.
 Combination of embeddings resulted in average improvements of 0.3\%, 0.8\% and 0.9\% over the individual best performing embedding of \MethodName.

 [1]{\multicolumn{1}{c|}{#1}}